top of page

 Troy specialises in understanding the flow of nutrients, water and carbon through terrestrial ecosystems and resulting impacts in freshwater.
 Troy studies climate change issues and land-to-water nutrient management at catchment scales, as they link into wider policy, health and economic systems.
 He connects science to policy and management through roles as an Honorary Professor in Auckland’s School of Environment, as Motu affiliate, as a Principal Investigator in Te Pūnaha Matatini Centre of Research Excellence on networks and complexity, and consultancy.

-Gavin and Karen Tippett
+Gavin & Karen Tippett

 Mt Iron Geodrill is based in Wanaka, Central Otago, New Zealand.
 It is owned and operated by Gavin and Karen Tippett.
 Gavin was born and raised on a farm in Southland, New Zealand, and studied at the University of Canterbury where he earned his Bachelor of Science (Geology), Post Graduate Diploma of Engineering Geology and Master of Science (Engineering Geology) qualifications.
 Gavin has over 15 years of experience in the geotechnical field and has worked for geotechnical consultancies in New Zealand and Australia.
 This has bought him a diverse range of experience over a wide range of projects from single house lots to large scale mining operations and civil projects.